 Manitoba EMO is using this opportunity to improve the DFA program and recovery outcomes for Manitobans.
-A dedicated liaison will be available to help farms, businesses, and non-profits navigate the claims process.
+A dedicated liaison will be available to help residential claimants navigate the DFA process.
 We will be able to process some payments more quickly by switching to a proof of loss standard for certain eligible costs, rather than waiting for paid invoices to be submitted.
 Assets with major structural damage will continue to be paid based on incurred costs.
 We are also exploring other ways to reduce paperwork requirements.
-Manitoba EMO recognizes that agricultural producers have unique needs and is working to build additional supports for those claimants.